-Desired outcomes and how they will be measured Success criteria A. Selected chn to achieve their expected progress in each year group.
-Teacher assessment, non-statutory testing and moderating with local schools to ensure our assessments are triangulated and accurate.
+Desired outcomes and how they will be measured Success criteria Α. statutory testing and moderating with local schools to ensure our assessments are triangulated and accurate.
 Pupil progress meetings, interventions and SMART targets to enable pupils to achieve their expected progress.
 Moderation agrees age expectations given.
 Testing and teacher assessment triangulate the assessments given.
 Pupils achieve SMART targets.
 Pupils make expected progress.
 Gap between disadvantaged and non-disadvantaged minimised.

-В. Use assessments to identify any gaps and check planning is catering for this gap for the 2018 cohort.
-Test papers are investigated and then planning/ teaching shows gaps being addressed.
+B. Use assessments to identify any gaps and check planning is catering for this gap for the 2018 cohort.
+Test papers are investigated, and then planning/ teaching shows gaps being addressed.
 Achieving the best results for PP pupils.
 C. Selected Chn being monitored and supported to maintain their expected progress.
 Support and monitoring for staff with writing expectations.
 Regular monitoring of selected chn, quality first provision and supported groups/ 1:1.
 Staff training and support.
 D. PP Chn with poor learning environments/ opportunities at home are compensated for within school with support and with additional help.
 For e.g. being first on the reading lists and in targeted small group work.
 Homework club, developing learning atmospheres in classes and between the chn.
 Extra reading opportunities within school.
-Financial help to access trips, music tuition in school and a wide range of free after school clubs.
+Financial help to access trips, music tuition in school and a wide range of free after school clubs and breakfast club to ensure food needs are met according to Maslow's hierarchy of needs.
+Within the Breakfast club an opportunity to have help with homework and reading also helped.
 E. Pupils encouraged and supported to build their resilience in school work.
-Use of ELSA TA to support pupils to be able to talk about their feelings in a controlled way and acknowledge problems can be solved.
-Children have access to professional support.
+Children have access to professional support when needed with referrals to external agencies.
 Children can vocalise their problems with staff and peers.
 Pupils trying more with work in class.